-In figure \ref{fig:Allrates_no bin} we show the calculated TDE, EMRI and DC rates as a function of time.
+In figure \ref{fig:Allrates_no bin} we show the calculated TDE, EMRI, and DC rates as a function of time.
 We ran the simulations for approximately one cluster relaxation time, $T_h$ (equation \ref{eq:T2B} for $r=R_h$).
-Notably, The system roughly settles on a steady state after a few tenths of $T_h$ (since the simulation is initialized with a BW $n(r)\propto r^{-7/4}$ cusp that does not account for gravitational wave emission or stellar destruction).
+Notably, the system roughly settles on a steady state after a few tenths of $T_h$ (since the simulation is initialized with a BW $n(r)\propto r^{-7/4}$ cusp that does not account for GW emission or stellar destruction).

 When collisions are not accounted for, we generally reproduce the qualitative and quantitative results found by \cite{SariFragione2019}.
-Specifially, we find that the steady state TDE rate is about $4\times 10^{-6}\invyr$, in good agreement with the order of magnitude estimate presented above in section \ref{subsec:twobodyNR}.
-The steady state EMRI settles on about $3.5\times 10^{-8}\invyr$, or about $1\%$ of the TDE rate, again in good agreement with the estimate in section \ref{subsec:GW}.
+Specifically, we find that the steady-state TDE rate is about $4\times 10^{-6}\invyr$, in good agreement with the order-of-magnitude estimate presented above in Section \ref{subsec:twobodyNR}.
+The steady-state EMRI rate settles on about $3.5\times 10^{-8}\invyr$, or about $1\%$ of the TDE rate, again in good agreement with the estimate in Section \ref{subsec:GW}.

-Figure \ref{fig:Allrates_no bin} also includes the rates when destructive collisions are taken into account.
+Figure \ref{fig:Allrates_no bin} also includes the rates when DCs are taken into account.
 Shown are the results for both the conservative estimate $f_R=1$ and the upper limit $f_R=2$.
 We see that the TDE rate is almost unaffected by the collisions.
-This is to be expected, since destructive collisions occur close to the SMBH, while the dominant source of TDEs are stars in the vicinity of $R_h$ which plunge into the SMBH after being scattered into the loss cone.
+This is to be expected, since DCs occur close to the SMBH, while the dominant source of TDEs are stars in the vicinity of $R_h$ which plunge into the SMBH after being scattered into the loss cone.
 These are scattered into an orbit with $J\leq J_{LC}$ over a time scale of a few $P(R_h)$, so most TDE candidate stars sample the collision-prone region of the cusp only a few times before being disrupted.
-This insight is consistent with the DC rates presented in the bottom panel in figure \ref{fig:Allrates_no bin}.
-These rates tend to settle on a steady state value of slightly over $10^{-7}\invyr$, in very good agreement with the estimate presented in equation \ref{eq:rateCollest}; DCs are mostly due to stars which diffuse in the $r\leq R_{col}$ region gradually and spend most of their orbits in the inner cusp.
+This insight is consistent with the DC rates presented in the bottom panel in Figure \ref{fig:Allrates_no bin}.
+These rates tend to settle on a steady-state value of slightly over $10^{-7}\invyr$, in very good agreement with the estimate presented in Equation \ref{eq:rateCollest}; DCs are mostly due to stars which diffuse in the $r\leq R_{col}$ region gradually and spend most of their orbits in the inner cusp.
 The fraction of TDE candidates that were lost to collisions is small.

 The effect on the EMRI rate, on the other hand, is dramatic.
 Collisions essentially deplete the inner part of the cusp, and since stars can collide prior to any orbital evolution, EMRIs are suppressed almost completely.
 The EMRI rate drops to few times $10^{-9}\invyr$, $10\%$ or less of the estimated rate without collisions.